hashicorp/terraform-provider-google/website/docs/r/monitoring_uptime_check_config.html.markdown

 * `timeout` -
   (Required)
   The maximum amount of time to wait for the request to complete (must be between 1 and 60 seconds).
-Accepted formats https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#google.protobuf.Duration
+[See the accepted formats]( https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#google.protobuf.Duration)

 - - -